AUTOSELFDRIVING2022/TrafficLight_Classification_Trainer/README.md

 - Traffic Light Recognization with Temporal data.

 # Dataset of Temporal data (20220330)
-- You can download dataset from DRIVE: (https://drive.google.com/file/d/1ZQe18rX6ilrpxEruoFVR7HvWfGd6CFba/view?usp=sharing)
+- You can download dataset from Drive [DRIVE](https://drive.google.com/file/d/1ZQe18rX6ilrpxEruoFVR7HvWfGd6CFba/view?usp=sharing)
 - This data includes 7 different classes of Traffic light.
 - Currently we are working to extend dataset classes and dataset size.